19th century portrait painted on raw silk with ink colors and gold powder. Height 7′, width 6

 A formal portrait like this was always painted by a specially trained court portrait painter, with every feature of the subject correctly sized.
-What is extra special about this one is that each couple’s face was directly painted on the fabric, instead of as often the case, the face painted on rice paper first and then imposed on facial space on the fabric so as not to make mistakes and ruin the whole portrait.
+This piece is special as each couple’s face was directly painted on raw silk fabric instead of, as often the case, the face was painted on rice paper first then imposed on facial space on the fabric so as not to make mistakes and ruin the whole portrait.
+The gold on the painting is actual gold powder.What is extra special about this one is that each couple’s face was directly painted on the fabric, instead of as often the case, the face painted on rice paper first and then imposed on facial space on the fabric so as not to make mistakes and ruin the whole portrait.
 The gold on the painting is actual gold power.
-This is obviously an important portrait, commissioned to be done for an important couple, a royal couple.
+This is obviously an important portrait, commissioned to be done for an important couple.

 This ancient portrait shows frayed edges on the border fabric lining.
 Wooden rods inserted into the upper and lower ends and its huge size make it likely the portrait was meant to be hung in a palace.
 This portrait is rare today because not many royal portraits survived The Chinese Cultural Revolution when any dynastic painted figures were destroyed.